 Note that the deadline for the next U3A Magazine is now past.
 If you missed, there is still time to send your item in to appear in the next enews.
-And remember, you can additionally / alternatively have your info appear on both this website or the U3A facebook presence at any time.
+And remember, you can additionally / alternatively have your info appear on both this website or the U3A facebook page at any time.

 See the latest U3A Magazine and the Communications webpage for timing of the various publicity methods, editor contacts and other detail.